The linear arboricity conjecture for graphs of low degeneracy: Linear time algorithms

 \subsection{The 2-degenerate cases}

-We now outline how the proofs of the upper bounds obtained for the linear arboricity of 2-degenerate graphs can also be converted into linear-time algorithms that compute linear colorings that use the same number of colors as the corresponding upper bounds.

-The proof of Theorem~\ref{greater4} can be converted into a linear time algorithm that outputs a $\left\lceil\frac{\Delta(G)}{2}\right\rceil$-linear coloring of an input 2-degenerate graph $G$ having $\Delta(G)\geq 5$ by utilizing the framework described above (note that the algorithm can just use $k$-linear colorings instead of pseudo-$k$-linear colorings as we never identify vertices and split them later, so no monochromatic paths ever get split into two paths).
+The proof of Theorem~\ref{greater4} can be converted into a linear time algorithm that outputs a $\left\lceil\frac{\Delta(G)}{2}\right\rceil$-linear coloring of an input 2-degenerate graph $G$ having $\Delta(G)\geq 5$ by utilizing the framework described in~\cite{conf} (note that the algorithm can just use $k$-linear colorings instead of the ``pseudo-$k$-linear colorings'' of~\cite{conf} as we never identify vertices and split them later, so no monochromatic paths ever get split into two paths).
 Note that this means that the problem of computing linear arboricity is linear time solvable in 2-degenerate graphs having maximum degree at least 5.
 It seems natural to ask the following question: is the problem of computing linear arboricity NP-hard when restricted to 2-degenerate graphs of maximum degree at most 4?
 We do not know the answer to this question, but would like to remark here that this problem seems similar to Conjecture~4 in~\cite{Cygan}.

-It can be seen that using the techniques and data structures described in this section, the proof of Theorem~\ref{lessequal4} can be converted into a linear time algorithm that given an input 2-degenerate graph $G$ having $\Delta(G)\leq 4$ and $|E(G)|\geq 2|V(G)|-5$ constructs a 2-linear coloring of $G$ containing at most one monochromatic vertex.
-Again, it is not hard to see that the proof of Theorem~\ref{thm:bipartite} can be converted into a linear time algorithm that computes a 2-linear coloring with no monochromatic vertex for any input bipartite 2-degenerate graph having maximum degree at most 4.
+It is not difficult to see that using the techniques and data structures described in~\cite{conf}, the proof of Theorem~\ref{lessequal4} can be converted into a linear time algorithm that given an input 2-degenerate graph $G$ having $\Delta(G)\leq 4$ and $|E(G)|\geq 2|V(G)|-5$ constructs a 2-linear coloring of $G$ containing at most one monochromatic vertex.
+Note that in this case, we do sometimes split back an identified vertex of degree 2 which may even be a monochromatic vertex.
+This means that we will need the full machinery of the algorithm of~\cite{conf}, including the use of pseudo 2-linear colorings, to implement the algorithm to run in linear time.

+For converting the proof of Theorem~\ref{thm:bipartite} into a linear time algorithm that computes a 2-linear coloring with no monochromatic vertex for any input bipartite 2-degenerate graph having maximum degree at most 4, we do not need to pseudo 2-linear colorings, since even though we split back identified vertices, they are always vertices of degree 2 that are not monochromatic.
+So no monochromatic path gets split in the process, which means that we do not need to work with pseudo 2-linear colorings.